 By Adam Pasch

 CIBO has been running monthly yield predictions since April.
 As predicted, the 2021 growing season started out well, with excellent conditions throughout the corn-growing region, allowing crops to get in the ground early.
-With crop development entering a crucial stage of yield determination in June, significant rainfall (> 8 inches more than normal) was observed in the midwest and southeastern United States, which was good news for the primary corn and soybean growing areas (Figure 1).
+With crop development entering a crucial stage of yield determination in June, significant rainfall (> 8 inches more than normal) was observed in the midwest and the southeastern United States, which was good news for the primary corn and soybean growing areas (Figure 1).
 Additional rainfall was observed in Illinois and the southeastern US during July.

 June 2021 July 2021